-Social networks and social resource sharing systems like BibSonomy usually capture links between users explicitly, e.g., in a friend-network or a follower-network.
+Social networks and social resource sharing systems like BibSonomy usually capture links between users explicitly, e. g., in a friend-network or a follower-network.
 However, besides these explicit relations, there are a number of other implicit evidences of user relationships in typical social resource sharing systems.
-These are given by, e.g., clicklogs or page visit information.
+These are given by, e. g., clicklogs or page visit information.
 In some systems, it is also possible to copy content from other users.
-Then, the logging information can be transformed into a user-graph structure, for example, into a click-graph, a visit-graph, or into a copy-graph of users.
+Then, the logging information can be transformed into a corresponding user-graph structure which we call evidence network, following [25].

 In the following sections, we define typical explicit and implicit networks in the context of social bookmarking applications.
-All of these are implemented in the social resource sharing system BibSonomy, but are typically also found in other resource sharing and social applications.
-Even more implicit user interaction occur in the context of ubiquitous web applications.
-Examples are users which are using a given service at the same place and time, or communication relationships based on proximity sensors [23], among many others.
+All of these are implemented in the social resource sharing system BibSonomy, but are also found in other resource sharing and social applications.
+Even more implicit user interaction occurs in the context of ubiquitous web applications.
+Examples are users which are using a given service at the same place and time, or communication relationships based on proximity sensors [32], among many others.
 During our evaluation period we did not have access to such sensor data, but these interactions lead to implicit user relationships which naturally fit into the framework of evidence networks described in this section.